You are here

 *Who will be there?

-Saturday and Sunday mornings will kick-off with sensational keynote presentations on the history and future of homeopathy from:
+Saturday and Sunday mornings will kick-off with engaging keynote presentations on the history and future of homeopathy from:

-- Peter Fisher, FRCP, an incredibly prominent figure in the global homeopathic community, who serves as homeopath to Her Majesty, the Queen of England, and Clinical Director and Director of Research at the Royal London Hospital for Integrated Medicine.
+- Peter Fisher, FRCP, a prominent figure in the global homeopathic community, who serves as homeopath to Her Majesty, the Queen of England, and Clinical Director and Director of Research at the Royal London Hospital for Integrated Medicine.

 Network, shop, relax